Q.

 If the contact is brief use warm water and some laundry soap, be careful

 not to spread the stain.
-Apply a clean towel to absorb the excess water
+Apply a clean towel to absorb the excess

 thus drawing up as much henna as possible, if you have a wet/dry vacuum